Vyral/base-template/momentum.md

 <br><br>
 <img src="/img/maintainyourmomentum.jpg" width="90%">

+<p>You have invested your valuable time and hard-earned money in yourself and in your business.
+You have grown in your thinking; you envision a life in which you are a leader and a giver.
+You are armed with the systems and tools it takes to build a thriving business -- and to embrace a leveraged life.
+You have started to implement these techniques, and you are creating great habits and continuing to get better. <b>Every.
+Single.
+Day.</b></p>

+<p><b>WHAT'S NEXT?
+WHERE DO YOU GO FROM HERE?<br>
+NOW IT'S TIME TO CONTINUE YOUR JOURNEY WITH JENNIE AND MAINTAIN YOUR MOMENTUM!</b></p>

 <h4><b>YOUR MAINTAIN YOUR MOMENTUM<br>MEMBERSHIP INCLUDES:</b></h4>
 • Weekly 30 minute mastermind on specific topics relating to systems, tools, mindset & teams